Back to all blog posts

 The issues caused by our food and urban growth systems are vast and complex.
 Therefore, an equally complex solution is needed.

 A true commitment to saving the bees needs to involve more robust agricultural regulation surrounding pesticide use and a reform in the way we grow our food, moving away from destructive monocultures.
-The solution to saving the bees will also need to involve mindful re-landscaping of our vast urban sprawl to reflect the habitat needs of native pollinators.
+The solution to saving the bees will also need to involve mindful re-landscaping of our vast urban sprawl to reflect the habitat needs of native bees and other pollinators.

 WHAT ROLE CAN URBAN BEEKEEPING PLAY IN SAVING POLLINATORS?

 One way that urban beekeeping can help other pollinators locally is through biomonitoring.
 Samples of honey and pollen from urban hives can give us an incredibly accurate picture of what floral species are around your building, which pollinator species they support, and what complementary species could be planted to improve the overall quality of the landscape.
+For instance, choosing to plant native plants can go a long way in supporting more bees, butterflies, and even birds.

 Beyond pollinating the city’s diverse flora, we would argue that the most important role urban honey bee hives play is that of an ambassador for change.
 One single honey bee hive atop an urban building can reach hundreds of people.
 Education and outreach to your tenants can lead to positive action both locally and globally, and can increase awareness of projects that more directly preserve pollinator populations.